Abbilaash/Richie2.com/README.md

 # https://dev.RichieBartlett.com
 I will host the development server on AWS.
 All you need to do is commit code to GitHub.
-AWS will automatically push all changes to this DEV branch directly to the web server.
+AWS will automatically push all changes on this DEV branch directly to the web server.
 Once I approve your changes, they will be pushed to the production website.

 ## NAVIGATION